Parián (Manila)

-Parián or Pantin, also Parián de Arroceros was an area adjacent to Intramuros built to house Chinese (Sangley) merchants in Manila in the 16th and 17th centuries during the Spanish rule in the Philippines.
+Parián or Pantin, also Parián de Arroceros was an area in Manila adjacent to Intramuros originally built as a market.
+It later became a Sangley (Chinese) ghetto (a Parián) in the 16th and 17th centuries during the Spanish rule in the Philippines.
 The place gave its name to the gate connecting it to Intramuros (where most of the Spanish colonial and administrative government was located), the Puerta del Parián.

 History

-The Parián rapidly became the commercial centre of Manila.
-The community had more than a hundred shops comprising the Chinese silk market, small shops of tailors, cobblers, painters, bakers, confectioners, candle makers, silversmiths, apothecaries and other tradesmen.
+Before the Spanish conquest of Manila in the Battle of Manila (1570), a Sangley Chinese community had already settled in Baybay (modern-day San Nicolas) near Tondo on the north bank of the Pasig river.
+Around the years after 1581, a place closer to the city south of the Pasig river had been set aside as an open market.
+This market (known as the "Parián de Arroceros", literally "the rice farmers' market"), rapidly attracted large numbers of traders and craftsmen, most of whom being Chinese immigrants coming from Southern Fujian, where the main port of embarkation at the time was at Haicheng.

-The location of the Parián moved from time to time and persisted until 1790, when it was torn down to make room for new fortifications on the northern side of Intramuros.
+As Manila's main market area directly outside the walls of Intramuros, the Parián rapidly became the main commercial center of Manila for centuries.
+The community had more than a hundred shops comprising the Chinese silk market, small shops of tailors, cobblers, painters, bakers, confectioners, candle makers, silversmiths, apothecaries and other tradesmen.The location of the Parián moved from time to time and persisted until 1790, when it was torn down to make room for new fortifications on the northern side of Intramuros.
 The first Parián stood at the current site of the Arroceros Forest Park along the banks of the Pasig River.
 The second Parián was built in 1583 after the first Parián burned down.
 The original location is now called Liwasang Bonifacio (formerly Plaza Lawton).
-The Chinese community later moved to other districts of Manila north of the river including Binondo, Santa Cruz, and Tondo.
 The second-to-last Parián was octagonal in shape, and also located beside the Pasig River.
-Finally, Binondo became known as Manila's Chinatown district.
+The Chinese community was later moved to other districts of Manila north of the Pasig river including Binondo, San Nicolas, Santa Cruz, and Tondo, which these areas are now known as "Manila Chinatown", especially Binondo as its heart.
+Finally, Binondo became known as Manila's Chinatown district due to its history as the settlement area for Catholic Sangley Chinese residents since the Spanish era.